 - Children with special educational needs and disabilities (SEND) or health issues.
+The school recognises that these children may face extra safeguarding challenges both online and offline.
+Additional barriers can also exist when recognising abuse, neglect, and exploitation.
 The designated safeguarding lead and SENCo with oversight of SEND will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
 The school will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.
-The school behaviour policy with reference to SEND or health issues can be accessed through this link Cavendish Close Infant and Nursery School Behaviour Policy - Children who are, or may be, lesbian, gay, bi, or trans (LGBTQ+).
-The school will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff.
+The school behaviour policy with reference to SEND or health issues can be accessed through this link Cavendish Close Infant and Nursery School Behaviour Policy - Children who are, or may be, lesbian, gay, bisexual, or gender questioning.
+The school will take steps to reduce the additional barriers these children face and create a culture where they can speak out or share their concerns with staff.
+When supporting gender questioning children, the broad range of a child's individual needs are considered.
+The school wishes and feelings template will be used to support children to talk about their own wishes and feelings.
 The school Relationships and Health Education Policy can be accessed via this link Relationships and Health Education Policy

-• Private fostering
+Private fostering

 In addition to the above the school recognises the additional vulnerability of children in private fostering arrangements.
 A private fostering arrangement is essentially one that is made privately (without the involvement of a local authority) for the care of a child under the age of 16 (under 18, if disabled) by someone other than a parent or close relative with the intention that it should last for 28 days or more.
-See Children Act 1989: private fostering.
-When such arrangements come to our attention, we will advise the local authority.
+When such arrangements come to our attention, we will notify the local authority to check the arrangement is suitable and safe for the child.
+Notifications will contain the information specified in Schedule 1 of The Children (Private Arrangements for Fostering) Regulations 2005 and made in writing.
+See statutory guidance Children Act 1989: private fostering.